 Naples also has a number of markets.
 An antiques market is held twice a month in the city, whilst there is also a flower market at Maschio Angioino.
 The Mercato di Antignano is held daily with the exception of Saturdays.
 And the Mercato di Posillipo is held every Thursday morning.
 Both are both great places to head if you’re looking to find a bargain handbag, leather goods or textiles.

-In fact, there are several markets in the many towns and villages in this area.
+As well as the markets in Naples, there are several markets in the many smaller towns and villages in this area.
 Some of the main market days include: